antronerds/r2-tutorials/original/R2Tutorials.md

 You can can use the adjustable panel to adapt the megasampler graph.
-In case you splitted one or more datasets according to a specific track in the previous screen, it’s now possible to skip subgroups from your dataset or more interesting, apply different colors for groups within a dataset (see Figure 8).
+In case you splitted one or more datasets according to a specific track in the previous screen, itï¿½s now possible to skip subgroups from your dataset or more interesting, apply different colors for groups within a dataset (see Figure 8).